 Our camp motto: Let’s build a nation!

-We are going to do just that… using the tried-and-true methods of our worldwide scouting movement, which every five years holds a jubilee camp in Fillmore, NY.
+We will do just that…using the tried-and-true methods of our worldwide scouting movement, which holds a Jamboree in Fillmore, NY, every five years.

-The goals of the camp: to provide a fantastic and age-appropriate scout camp experience, far from the noise of the city, where all scouts can improve their skills and make friends with fellow scouts from different parts of the world.
+The goals of the camp: to provide a fantastic and age-appropriate scout camp experience, far from the city’s noise, where all scouts can improve their skills and make friends with fellow scouts from different parts of the world.
 We will learn about the era of King St. Stephen and his contributions: the founding of the Christian kingdom of Hungary, the first legal code, and the importance of the Crown of St. Stephen for the Hungarian nation.

 Welcome!